pbnj/awesome-podcasts/README.md

 - [JS Party](https://changelog.com/jsparty) - A community celebration of JavaScript and the web
 - [NodeUp](http://nodeup.com/) - A Node.js podcast
 - [React30](https://react30.com/) - A 30-minute podcast about React and all things JavaScript
+- [Real Talk Javascript](https://realtalkjavascript.simplecast.fm/) - A weekly podcast where we tackle the challenges facing Web developers today and invite expert guests on the show to share their experience solving concrete problems while building real Web applications
 - [Space Dojo Show](https://show.spacedojo.com/) - A roundtable podcast about Javascript

 ## Kotlin